openhab/openhab-addons/bundles/org.openhab.binding.tado/README.md

 Bridge tado:home:demo [ username="mail@example.com", password="secret" ]
 ```

-Afterwards the discovery will show all zones and mobile devices associated with the user's home.
+Once the `home` thing is online, the binding will discover all its respective zones and mobile devices, and place them in the Inbox.

 ### Channels